Parallel Decoding of Binary Linear Block Codes via Equivalent Polar Transformation Class: Introduction

 \section{Introduction}

 Binary linear block codes (BLBCs) constitute the foundation of contemporary digital communication systems \cite{lin2001ECC}.
-Over the past decades, a spectrum of codes has been developed, each offering distinct trade-offs in terms of decoding complexity, minimum-distance guarantees, and asymptotic performance.
-As no single code simultaneously optimizes all of these criteria, modern standards increasingly adopt composite coding architectures, assigning different coding schemes to different uses.
+Different code families offer distinct trade-offs in decoding complexity, minimum-distance guarantees, and asymptotic performance.
+As no single code simultaneously optimizes all of these criteria, modern standards increasingly adopt composite coding architectures for different uses.
 A representative example is the 5G New Radio (NR) standard, adopting LDPC codes for data channels and polar codes for control channels.
 While this design achieves near-capacity performance across diverse scenarios, it requires multiple dedicated decoders at the receivers, leading to increased hardware complexity and implementation cost.
-These hybrid architectures motivate the development of universal decoding frameworks capable of decoding multiple classes of BLBCs within a unified algorithmic and hardware architecture.

-A universal BLBC decoding framework was introduced in 2020~\cite{lin2020unidec}, embedding arbitrary BLBC into a polar code with dynamic-frozen constraints~\cite{trifonov2013df} by projecting the permuted generator matrix onto the inverse polar basis, thereby admitting decoding BLBCs with polar soft decoders.
-Subsequently in~\cite{lin2025unidec}, the authors proposed enhanced polar transformations that incorporate pruning and shortening operations to convert the BLBC into a polar-like code, significantly improve the decoding performance.
-However, the framework remains inherently sequential and offers limited parallel decoding capability.
+A universal decoder capable of handling multiple code families within a single architecture could significantly simplify the design.